vickihi/flowerstore-new/README.md

 ### Key Features
 - Product browsing with search, sort, and category filtering
-- User authentication with registration, login, and account management
+- Product reviews with ratings, voting, flagging, and comments
-- Persistent shopping cart and wishlist
+- Shopping cart with real-time item count and quantity management
+- Secure checkout via Stripe with billing and shipping address collection
-- Stripe payment integration with webhook-based order fulfillment
+- Webhook-based order fulfillment triggered by payment confirmation
-- Product review and voting system
-- Password reset via email
+- User authentication with registration, login, account management, and password reset
+- Wishlist for saving and transferring products to cart

 ---